globocom/oauth2u/README.md

 # Server

 The first part is a oauth 2.0 server.
-It provies the endpoints specified by oauth 2.0 specification with possibilities to plug code to customize specific behaviours (see plugins bellow).
+It provides the endpoints specified by oauth 2.0 specification with possibilities to plug code to customize specific behaviours (see plugins bellow).
 You can also extend the server adding additional urls.

 Here is an example on how to start the server:

     from oauth2u.server import Server

     server = Server(port=8080)
     server.start()